luisriverag/meshmap.net/README.md

 - Enable MQTT uplink on your primary channel
   - It is not necessary, and not recommended unless you know what you're doing, to enable MQTT downlink

-Note, the "Map reporting" option in the MQTT configuration reports [additional data](https://meshtastic.org/docs/configuration/module/mqtt/#map-reporting-enabled) about the local node only.
+Note: The "Map reporting" option in the MQTT configuration reports [additional data](https://meshtastic.org/docs/configuration/module/mqtt/#map-reporting-enabled) about your node only.
+It does not report other nodes heard over LoRa.

 ### Does the map allow manual/self-reported nodes (not over MQTT)?
 No, and that's a feature.
 The goal of this map is to provide a reasonably up-to-date, reliable data source for node locations.